2022 Vault Rankings

 Hogan Lovells focuses on five major practices: corporate; finance; global regulatory; IP; and litigation, arbitration, and employment.
 Industries the firm focuses on run the gamut from aerospace and automotive to energy and financial institutions to life sciences and technology, plus many more.
 Among the firm’s clients are household names like Ford Motor Co., General Electric, IBM, SAB Miller, Chase, Bank of America-Merrill Lynch, Black & Decker, Apple, Google, and UnitedHealth.

-The firm is also well known for its health care practice, which is No. 5 in Vault’s practice area rankings.
+The firm is also well known for its health care practice, which among the top five in Vault’s practice area rankings.
 The firm advises a diverse group of clients across the health care industry from around the globe.
 The firm is often called upon to advise on regulatory issues—a hotbed in light of the Affordable Care Act and its evolution.

 Hogan Lovells’ lawyers have a secret weapon in their arsenal: consultants.
 The firm is home to Hogan Lovells Solutions, which includes a team of technical and risk consultants who work together with the firm’s attorneys to provide legal, technical, and management advice.

-We know the next recruiting cycle will be unlike any of us have experienced before.
-We understand students may be concerned about how all of the recent changes may affect their employment prospects.
-Hogan Lovells is committed to helping students learn about our firm, our lawyers and our practices, and we continue to believe that academic performance is just one of many indicators of potential.
-We value students from diverse backgrounds and life experiences who have demonstrated a drive for excellence, a passion for community involvement, and compassion for others.
+Hogan Lovells is committed to helping prospects learn about our firm, our lawyers and our practices, and we continue to believe that academic performance is just one of many indicators of potential.
+We value candidates from diverse backgrounds and life experiences who have demonstrated a drive for excellence, a passion for community involvement, and compassion for others.
 We seek candidates who can raise the game of the whole team and can look beyond themselves in seeking the best outcomes for our clients.
-These principles continue to guide our hiring decisions and we will be continuing our efforts to help students understand this during this most unusual time.
+These principles continue to guide our hiring decisions and we continue our efforts to help students understand this during this most unusual time.
+Our goal is to provide a positive and substantive candidate experience from the first time we meet a prospect, through the interview and decision process, whether virtual or in-person.

 News & Awards